News & Events

 Time: 6:00pm - 8:30pm

 This Science Literacy Week event will turn its focus from the deep mysteries of the oceans to the wonders of the cosmos.
 Have you ever wondered what the basic building blocks of the Universe are, and how we know them?
 Or how we study the largest things in the universe, superclusters?
 This night at the Library will cover it all.
-(NB: Exact timing may be subject to change.
-Please confirm here closer to the event)

 The event will begin with the contributions of Canada’s particle accelerator centre, TRIUMF, to the recent 2018 Global Physics Photowalk.
 TRIUMF was one of 15 international laboratories that participated in the Photowalk, which brought amateur photographers behind the scenes to take images of the amazing facilities uncovering the nature of the Universe.
 A selection of TRIUMF’s contributing images will be on display in the main Library space with several scientist on hand for discussion and to answer any questions.